-Each week (after the first one) will go in-depth about a given focal area within research in human memory, supported by two to three papers.
-Content will be posted for each week by the preceding Saturday morning.
+Each week (after the first one) will go in-depth about a given focal area within research in human memory, supported by up to four papers.
+Content will be posted for each week by the preceding Wednesday morning.

-- Before the start of each week, an update about the events of the week will be posted, and there will be often be a short introduction posted to the topic, with some relevant background. - On some programming weeks (indicated in a later section), there will also be a file posted, which contains the necessary program and stimuli to run an online experiment, sometimes with a problem that needs to be fixed. - You will be assigned to groups of 5-7 students, who will interact more closely with one another each week. - Every Wednesday (by noon EST), a short response (see details in a later section) is due.
-This is either a response to both of the papers for the week, and if it's a programming week a reflection on your experience viewing, fixing, or eventually trying out an experiment. - Every Wednesday (by 23:59 EST), a member of each group will post a short (< 3min) video critique or extension (see details in a later section) of one or both of the papers.
-NOTE: Each student will fill this role only twice in a semester.

-- Every Thursday (16:00-17:30 EST) we will meet synchronously to discuss the two papers for the week.
-Each student will act as discussion leader (see details in a later section) once in a semester.
-All other students are expected to participate (see details in a later section). - Every Friday (by 17:00 EST), the members of each group who did not post the critique or extension must submit a short (< 1min) reaction video (see details in a later section) to their group member's critique or extension
+- Before the start of each week, an update about the events of the week will be posted, and there will be often be a short introduction posted to the topic, with some relevant background. - On some programming weeks (indicated in a later section), there will also be a file posted, which contains the necessary program and stimuli to run an online experiment, sometimes with a problem that needs to be fixed. - Every Monday (by 11:30 EST), a short response (see details in a later section) is due.
+This is either a response to both of the papers for the week, and if it's a programming week a reflection on your experience viewing, fixing, or eventually trying out an experiment. - Every Monday (11:30-13:00 EST) and Thursday (13:00-14:30 EST) we will meet synchronously (in Jefferey Hall room 115) to discuss the papers for the week.
+Each student will act as discussion leader (see details in a later section) and a discussion assistant (see details in a later section) once in a semester.
+All other students are expected to participate (see details in a later section).